jentimanatol/java/Graph_Macroeconomics/3LineGraph/readme.md

 \[ \text{DWL} = 5,000 \text{ dollars} \]

 So, the deadweight loss is **$5,000**.

 ## Conclusion
 The imposition of a price ceiling in the purple potato market leads to a deadweight loss of $5,000, indicating the efficiency loss due to the government intervention.

----

-Feel free to customize this README.md file further to suit your needs.
-Happy coding and good luck with your GitHub portfolio! 🌟

 # Purple Potato Market Analysis